 Bluebird

-50 rooms and communal spaces for people that have been homeless
+50 rooms and communal spaces for people who have been homeless

 The Team